 Zanzibar, an island paradise in the Indian Ocean, lies 20 kilometers off the East African mainland.
-It is governed as a semiautonomous zone of the United Republic of Tanzania, comprising two large islands: Unguja and Pemba.
+It is governed as a semiautonomous zone of the United Republic of Tanzania, comprising two large islands: Unguja (1,666 square kilometers) to the south, and Pemba (988 km2) to the north.

 Zanzibar must act to conserve its natural & cultural heritage for the future